Caring for a Person with Alzheimer's Disease: Your Easy-to-Use Guide from the National Institute on Aging

 - Dehydration, caused by a lack of fluids

 - Heat stroke

 - Constipation (discussed later in this section)

 Don’t use a glass thermometer because the person might bite down on the glass.
 Use a digital thermometer, which you can buy at a grocery store or drugstore.

 Flu and pneumonia

 These diseases spread quickly from one person to another, and people with AD are more likely to get them.
 Make sure that the person gets a flu shot each year and a pneumonia shot once after age 65.
-Most older people only need the pneumonia shot one time.
+Some older people need to get more than one pneumonia vaccine.
 The shots lower the chances that the person will get flu or pneumonia.
 For more information on these illnesses, visit the Centers for Disease Control and Prevention website, www.cdc.gov.

 Flu and pneumonia may cause:

 - Fever (Not everyone with pneumonia has a fever.)